dejbug/dejbug.github.io/index.md

 Remember gothicradio.com? https://web.archive.org/web/20230000000000*/http://gothicradio.com/ I wonder what those guys are doing now.
 Back then it was pretty much the only thing that had the power to please this queer old brain.
 It was a simpler time.
 A magical time.
 There seemed to be much harmony in a certain dissonance with life.
 Ah! was it not good to be young.
 Sitting quietly in my room, listening to gothicradio.com, reading stuff on textfiles.com and coding...., looking back I feel I've made the most of it.
 There were other things, of course, but this was at the core of that.
 Ah, but too much #nostalgia for the good old days may make a fashist out of you yet!

+## Update

+All those urgent-seeming things that also seemed important https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method ... well, after they were *properly* attended to -- by which I probably just mean to say that my brain has finally developed a **proper** kind of fuzziness and warmth (which one might also call exhaustion) which is to me the tell-tell sign of the distinct possibility that today, maybe, I can go ahead and pretend that indeed I have done well -- so after I have let myself go a bit with whatever I felt like doing rather than doing that which really needed doing, well, I finally came around to setting up for testing and tried the feed again to take a look at that strange error message one more time and wouldn't you know the darn thing just worked.
+Like nothing bad had ever happened to it.
+I hope it wasn't some transient network thing or Cloudflare going paranoid over the eddies in the all-sorts-of-general-mish-mash that is its cloud.
+I hope it was some Fermyon <3 thing and that the busy people there were awake and pretty much on top of it.

+Tomorrow I will need to take care of some chess club things.
+I need a Swiss Tournament pairer.
+I really do not want to use somebody else's though.
+But there's not much time until first round and people need to know.

 # Digressions

-While I'm writing these lines I realize that some of the urls _didn't render well_.
+While I'm writing these lines I realize that some of the urls on this page _didn't render well_.
 Due, of course, to my primitive `blog.py` parser which is innocent of context. https://en.wikipedia.org/wiki/Contextualism

 The #toomanytabs so far: 1. deal with the weforum feed error ; 1.1. isolate the point of failure ; 1.1.1 use a command line parser to make testing a pleasure ; 1.1.1.1 write a better getopt ; 2. writing a stream-of-consciousness blog about 1. ; 2.1 either/or (or both) : 2.1.1 switching to my ANTLR grammar earlier than hoped ; 2.1.2 fixing blog.py elegantly to handle the most basic contexts well .